 API and SPI of a no-fluff Java logging facade

-Java 8 or better, although individual logging service providers may have higher JDK version prerequisite.
+Note that individual logging service providers may require higher JDK versions.

 If you are familiar with other logging APIs such as SLF4J/LOGBACK/LOG4J, you will find most counterpart logging methods in ELF4J, with some noticeable differences: